10 Deductions Freelancers Should Know About [US]

 10. Promoting yourself

 Every entrepreneur needs to market themselves.
-Business cards, swag, social media ads, and even event marketing are all deductible.
+Business cards, swag, social media ads, and even event marketing are all tax deductible.
 The cost of launching, designing, and upkeeping your website may also be tax-deductible.

 Want more?